 Accessibility Features

 Automatic captions, low-bandwidth mode, and the ability to join from any device make Meet particularly inclusive.
-The U.S. Department of Education’s Office for Civil Rights has recognized Google Meet’s accessibility as meeting Section 508 compliance requirements.
+Google’s accessibility documentation confirms Section 508 compliance for educational institutions.

 Limitations